 If a couple is unable to conceive a child after several months of trying without birth control, they should see a doctor.
 If the woman is older than 35, the couple should see a doctor sooner.
 Your healthcare provider will perform a physical exam of both partners to check for any physical issues that may be causing infertility.
 The provider will also ask many questions and discuss each person's medical history.

 The following tests may also be recommended or ordered to evaluate male fertility:

 In-home testing kits may be available for semen analysis.
 Ask the doctor for more information.

 Semen analysis will give the doctor necessary information to help assess fertility and create a treatment plan.
 The tests should show some of the following:

-Microscopic testicular sperm extraction is usually performed on a man who may be infertile, or a man who wants to have children but is having difficulty conceiving with his female partner.
-Often, these men have no sperm in their ejaculation (azoospermia).
+Microscopic testicular sperm extraction is usually performed on a man who is infertile and has no sperm in his ejaculation (azoospermia).

 A urologist, a doctor who specializes in the male and female urinary tract and male reproductive organs, typically performs the procedure by making a few small cuts in the testicle and removing a small amount of tissue.
 Once the tissue is removed from the body, it is examined under a microscope to look for sperm.
 If found, the sperm can be used right away to fertilize an egg, or the sperm cells can be frozen, stored and then thawed at a later time to be used for infertility treatment.